 As the fall winds sweep away the falling leaves and before you sleep off your turkey dinner, if you listen closely, you can almost hear the ringing of bells.
 Bells?
 Yes, that's right we all love that it's almost Silver Bells in the City time.
-Soon in the air there will be a feeling of Christmas as the strings of street lights, even stoplights will blink red and green.

 Celebrate the Holiday Season with a Living Nativity, complete with a camel, all in the Village.
 The Ellicottville A Christmas Stroll was created in 1987 by a group of citizens who wanted to organize such an event in the village.

 The Leon Historical Society presents the 22nd annual Christmas Program at the Historical Church at the four corners in Leon.
 See the members of the Historical Society dressed in Victorian attire and you are encouraged to wear your Victorian dress as well!

 It's a full 56-page comprehensive guide, highlighting the activities and attractions in our County and it's FREE!!

 request that the Enchanted Mountains guide